ORE93/Automated-Algorithmic-Trading-Bot/README.md

-# Automated Algorithmic Trading Bot
+# Automated Algorithmic Trading Bot with Machine Learning

 This is the 2nd Project from our SMU Fintech Bootcamp.